THE GIFTS OF INSPIRATION (Part 2)

 Having examined one of the Vocal Gifts (the gift of prophecy) in the last piece we shall proceed to examine the other two: Different Kinds of Tongues and the Interpretation of Tongues.

-The Scripture testifies: “They were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.”
-(Acts 2:4 NKJV).
+4 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.
+(NKJV).

 “For if I pray in a tongue, my spirit prays, but my understanding is unfruitful.”
 (1 Cor.
 14:14 NKJV).